vinhloi/amazon-freertos/demos/renesas/readme.txt

 Getting Start Steps:
  step1:  Refer to the Development Environment (recommended) section to get the board and tools.
- step2:  Setup tools for your PC.
+ step2:  Setup tools for your PC, Compiler and IDE are mandatory.
+         Others are just reference information, already implemented into step3 data, no need setup.
  step3:  Download RX MCUs Amazon FreeRTOS from GitHub.
 (Maybe you already done)
          https://github.com/renesas-rx/amazon-freertos
  step4:  Make your AWS account, and make your "Things" on AWS,